 What do we mean by this?
 With proprietary hardware you are locked into that manufacturer’s ecosystem.
 However, non-proprietary hardware can pair with solutions offered by other manufacturers.
 This enables wider integration opportunities which tends to be more cost-effective.

 Firstly, you can pair IP cameras with access points to record when people are entering or leaving.
 This produces a timestamp that can then be cross-referenced with the access control credentials used at that time.
 Reviewing the access events list, you can click on the event and see 10 seconds of linked footage.

 This is a simple method of integration that could benefit your existing security system.
 In the event of a breach, security managers can easily view who used the associated access point.

-You can make this more proactive by using video software such as that offered by Avigilon.
+You can make this more proactive by using video software such as that offered by Verkada.
 Smart analytics unlock a wider range of features to add an extra layer of security to access control.

 But how does this work in practice?
 Let's illustrate using some quick examples.

 Let’s say you have an access control system that has not been integrated with CCTV.
 It will rely solely on security credentials in order to grant or deny access to a building.
 These credentials will vary from older tech like keypads, key fobs and keycards, to more advanced contactless solutions.
 These include mobile credentials and even the use of biometrics.

 In the event of a door being forced or left open, a trigger will be alarmed.
 If your access control system uses keycards, there's a chance intruders may enter your building via a lost, stolen, or replicated card.
 Operating on its own, an older access control system won’t trigger an alarm or mark their entry into the building as a security breach.